 Next day, we visited the famous Vadakunnath Temple at Swaraj Round circle.
-On the entrance of temple a big board says “Only Hindus are allowed inside temple” , also there were few disciplines of temple that one needs to follow while entering the temple which were
+On the entrance of temple a big board says “Only Hindus are allowed inside temple”, also there were few disciplines of temple that one needs to follow while entering the temple which was

 1) Camera and cellphone not allowed inside temple